LassoSoft/LassoGuide/lasso_guide_source/getstart/overview/basics.rst

    else(false)
       "will never get to me either"
    else
-      `got me, but I won't be displayed`
+      `got to me, but I won't be displayed`
    }

    loop(5) => {^